ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

 Now that we have a working Vault instance with test data, we need to configure the access from the Kubernetes cluster:

 .. code-block:: bash
+   :caption: Integrate the cluster with Vault

    make vault-k8s-integration

 We can inspect the policy that this target created by doing:

 .. code-block:: bash
+   :caption: Inspect the Kubernetes cluster Vault policy

    eval $(make vault-cli-config)
    vault policy read k8spolicy